Hybrid Intelligences Summer B Program

 Host: Erika Moore

-Info: Focuses on leadership in the age of AI through ethical inquiry, critical reflection, and embodied practice.
+Info: Focuses on leadership through ethical inquiry, critical reflection, and embodied practice.
 This track examines responsibility, agency, and decision-making in hybrid human–machine systems.

 🕑: 12:30 PM - 03:15 PM